Françoise Barbaroux

 Françoise was insulting to members of Antoine's family, then living in exile after the political tumult of the French Revolution.
 The Revolution's victims included Louis Philippe II, Duke of Orléans, Antoine's father.
 Madame Adélaïde of Orléans, Antoine's sister, wrote in several of her diary entries that Françoise was "Ugly".
 Her attempt to befriend Adélaïde failed as the princesse left for America.
 Antoine never saw his son, and Françoise left France for Belgium after Antoine's death.
 She remained there until her death in 1822.

-Françoise Barbaroux' father, Francis Barbaroux, was the chamberlain to Louis XVIII of France.
+Françoise Barbaroux' father, Francis Barbaroux, was the chamberlain to Louis XVIII.